CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk-Creepy-Preset.md

 <b>Run the Windows HDR Calibration app to figure out your display's clipping point.
 In theory this should be the same as the peak brightness of your display, but it's sometimes lower.
 The clipping point will act as our peak brightness within RenoDX.</b>" %}

 {% include callout.html type="important" content="<b>Grab the most recent PINNED version of the RenoDX mod from the RenoDX server.
 Look for the pinned post in the Cyberpunk channel.
-The GitHub and Nexus versions are both outdated; disregard the snapshot date on the GitHub page, it's not accurate.</b> <i>This is still accurate as of April 2026.</i>
+The GitHub and Nexus versions are both outdated; disregard the snapshot date on the GitHub page, it's not accurate.</b> <i>This is still accurate as of May 7th 2026.</i>

 <b>RenoDX server invite:</b> <https://discord.gg/jz6ujVpgFB>